 Supporting young people leaving foster care to participate in vocational and higher education

 Foster carers can play an important role in supporting young people to thrive and become independent.
-As a carer, you can play a critical role in supporting your child to succeed in education in school and beyond.
+This includes supporting your child to succeed in education in school and beyond.
 Achieving good education can change the life of a young person and help build their confidence and self-esteem.

 In Years 9, 10, 11 and 12, young people start thinking about what they will do when they leave school.
 This might be studying at TAFE, university, an apprenticeship or employment.
 Study and training can open up many possibilities for young people in their work and personal life.